 FREQUENTLY ASKED QUESTIONS ABOUT JEWISH LIFE AT ELON

 Jewish Life at Elon University supports students’ journeys, no matter the destination.
-We are a welcoming, lively, and inclusive community that provides an empowering, innovative, and joyful Jewish experience for all students; inspires discovery and ownership of personal identity; prepares students for life beyond college as leaders and community members; and embraces the dynamic diversity of Jewish traditions.
+We are a welcoming, lively, and inclusive community that provides an empowering, innovative, and joyful Jewish experience for all students; inspires discovery and ownership of personal identity; prepares students for life beyond college as leaders and community members; and embraces the dynamic diversity of Jewish traditions and identities.

 Elon Hillel is open to all students.
 Whether you are looking for a fridge full of food, a place to hang out or study, a way to meet other students, or somewhere to celebrate a Jewish holiday, you are always welcome.
 Our Hillel is a judgment-free zone, and there are no dues or requirements.